chunyang-wen/chunyang-wen.github.io/_posts/2020/2020-06-26-tensorflow-kernel-creation.md

 ---
 layout: post
-title: How tensorflow create a kernel?
+title: How does tensorflow create a kernel?
 categories: [blog, tensorflow]
 tags: [tensorflow]
 ---